NeoResearch/neocompiler-eco/eco-lab-opt-tests/README.md

       width="125px;">
 </p>

-<h1 align="center">neo-opt-tests</h1>
+<h1 align="center">ecolab-opt-tests</h1>

 ## What is it

 This project has its main focus on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.
-In this sense, this repository comprises a set of scripts and docker containers to build and publish a [private network](https://github.com/NeoResearch/neo-privatenet-docker.git), along with a set of python tests to run through.
+In this sense, this repository comprises a set of scripts and docker containers to build a modified neo-cli and integrate it with all tools available in the [NeoCompiler Eco(system)](https://github.com/NeoResearch/neocompiler-eco).

 It posses the potential of improving performance of the Neo blockchain and finding optimization opportunities.

 Furthermore, the scope of this project is to engage Neo community into this topic.